Research Team

 Florence will begin in September 2022 her Ph.D. in Clinical Psychology at the Université du Québec à Trois-Rivières under the supervision of Dr Marie-Pier Vaillancourt-Morel.
 She completed her bachelor’s degree in psychology at the Université de Montréal.
 Her clinical and research interests include sexual violence, domestic violence, romantic relationships and childhood maltreatment.

-Angélique is an undergraduate student in Psychology at the Université du Québec à Trois-Rivières.
-She will begin her undergraduate research project under Dr Vaillancourt-Morel’s supervision (2022-2023).
-Her research interests include childhood maltreatment, trauma, romantic relationships, sexuality and pornography use.
+Juliette is an undergraduate psychology student at the Université du Québec à Trois-Rivières.
+Her research interests include parenting, attachment styles and intimate partner violence.